ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/nanopore.md

     cd 02-QCData
     cp /share/workshop/jli/02-QCData/run_nanoplot.sh .

 This script will submit a job to run nanopolish on the lambda we have.
 The command to submit this script is as following.
 Please replace "nnp.jli" with the name for your own job.
+The same applies to all the rest of the documentation, whenever we submit a job, please replace "jli" to your own user name.

     sbatch -J nnp.jli run_nanoplot.sh lambda ../00-RawData/lambda